saravmajestic/express-angular-seo-zombie-seed/README.md

 # express-angular-seo-zombie-seed
-NodeJS express project with angular and using zombie for SEO
+NodeJS + ExpressJS + MongoDB + Angular (MEAN stack) with requireJS and using zombie for SEO

 ##Tech Stack##